engrit-illinois/Get-GpoContainingSetting/README.md

 Optional string.
 The wildcard query used to filter all retrieved GPOs before searching through their XML.
 Default is `*` (i.e. all GPOs in the domain).
 Note: it's highly recommended to filter GPOs as much as possible to reduce runtime.
-The search may take on the order of ~20 minutes when filtered down to ~1000 GPOs.
+Expect a search of ~1000 name-matched GPOs to take on the order of ~20 minutes.

 ### -Domain \<string\>
 Optional string.